rails/rails/guides/source/action_controller_overview.md

 ### The `default_url_options` Method

-You can set global default parameters by defining a method called `default_url_options` in your controller.
+You can set global default parameters for `url_for` by defining a method called `default_url_options` in your controller.
 This method must return a hash with the desired defaults, whose keys must be symbols:

 ```ruby
 class ApplicationController < ActionController::Base